-5.19.1 Derivatives
+5.20.1 Foreign currency swaps and forwards

 The Company is exposed to currency risk primarily due to the expected future USD, AUD and NIS expenses that will be incurred as part of the ongoing and planned marketing, clinical trials and other related expenses.
-A financial risk management policy has been approved to i) generate yields on liquidity and ii) reduce the exposure to currency fluctuations with a timeline up to 24 months and by means of foreign currency swaps.
+A financial risk management policy has been approved to i) generate yields on liquidity and ii) reduce the exposure to currency fluctuations with a timeline up to 24 months and by means of foreign currency swaps and forwards.
 There have not been any transfers of level 3 categories during the year.

-The Company has also entered into several foreign currency swaps for which the notional amounts are detailed in the table below:
+The Company has entered into several foreign currency swaps and forwards for which the notional amounts are detailed in the table below:

-As at December 31 (in EUR 000) 2023 2022 Foreign currency swaps EUR - NIS (in EUR) 847 542 Foreign currency swaps EUR - NIS (in NIS) 3 500 2 000 Foreign currency swaps NIS - EUR (in NIS) 14 000 - Foreign currency swaps NIS - EUR (in EUR) 3 334 - Foreign currency swaps EUR - USD (in EUR) 18 000 379 Foreign currency swaps EUR - USD (in USD) 19 787 600
+(in EUR 000) As at I December 31 2024 2023 Foreign currency swaps EUR - NIS (in EUR) - 847 Foreign currency swaps EUR - NIS (in NIS) 3 500 Foreign currency swaps NIS - EUR (in NIS) - 14 000 Foreign currency swaps NIS - EUR (in EUR) 3 334 Foreign currency swaps EUR - USD (in EUR) 5 000 18 000 Foreign currency swaps EUR - USD (in USD) 5 451 19 787 Foreign currency forwards EUR - USD (in EUR) 4 000 Foreign currency forwards EUR - USD (in USD) 4 277

-The following table shows the carrying amount of derivative financial instruments measured at fair value in the statement of the financial position including their levels in the fair value hierarchy:
+The following table shows the carrying amount of these derivative financial instruments measured at fair value in the statement of the financial position including their levels in the fair value hierarchy:

-As at Decem ber 31, 2023
+As at Decemb er 31, 2024

 (in EUR 000) Level I Level II Level III Total

-Financial assets

-Foreign currency swaps 343 343

 Financial liabilities

+Foreign currency forwards - 95 95

-Foreign currency swaps 90 90
+Foreign currency swaps 258 258

-The fair value is determined by the financial institution and is based on foreign currency swaps rates and the maturity of the instrument.
-All foreign currency put and call options and foreign currency swaps are classified as current as their maturity date is within the next twelve months.
+The fair value is determined by the financial institution and is based on foreign currency swaps and forwards rates and the maturity of the instrument.
+All foreign currency swaps and forwards are classified as current as their maturity date is within the next twelve months.